 Description: This course explores the methods and frameworks of entrepreneurship through an experiential learning model (learning by doing).
 Students will begin the process of developing a new business venture, exploring their own business ideas and developing a business plan and pitch while working in teams.
 Topics include the business model, customers and markets, financial models, competition, intellectual property, funding and investment and characteristics of entrepreneurial teams.

-Indigenous business training program created by RedBird Circle Inc. in partnership with University of Toronto Libraries, ICUBE UTM and The Bridge at UTSC
+Indigenous business training program created by RedBird Circle Inc. in partnership with UofT Libraries, ICUBE UTM and The Bridge at UTSC

-An experiential learning program for anyone with a great idea who wants to make it happen.
+An experiential learning program that follows the school 3 semesters schedule, for anyone with a great idea who wants to make it happen.